Skip to main content

 Collection Metadata

 NCEI requires standardized metadata for every collection or dataset to support discoverability, understandability and interoperability.
-This documentation includes a standard description, instructions for accessing and citing the data, and other helpful or pertinent details.
-Collection metadata creation is supported through the various data submission methods.
+This documentation includes a standard description, instructions for accessing and citing the data, and other pertinent details.
+Collection and metadata creation is supported through the various data submission methods.

 Data Licensing